Kometa-Team/Kometa/docs/pmm/install/guides/local.md

 Follow the instructions for the `develop` branch above, subsituting `master` for `develop`

-The reinstall of requirements every time is probably overkill, but it's harmless and ensures that you always get any new versions or new requirements.
+The installation of requirements every time is probably overkill, but it's harmless and ensures that you always get any new versions or new requirements.